syedhassaanahmed/syedhassaanahmed/README.md

 ### Hi there 👋

 I'm a curious Engineering Manager with 17+ years of experience in developing software and leading engineering teams.
-Having lived in 4 countries, I've developed a strong ability to collaborate effectively with diverse and cross-functional teams.
+Having lived in 4 countries, I've developed a strong ability to collaborate effectively with cross-functional and geo-distributed teams.
 Having worked across industries such as Retail, Telco, Manufacturing and Energy, enables me to drive customer success, business value, and engineering excellence.

+You can find some of my work and projects on GitHub: https://github.com/syedhassaanahmed

 ### Great Software Engineers from my observation (*in no particular order*)